 She made pies for Thanksgiving dinners hosted by the Bartons.
 Emma would remark in her diary about how lucky she was to have such a good son and daughter-in-law who shared Thanksgiving dinner with her.

 The Hankammer children who had lived with the Bartons would come back to Dayton to share Thanksgiving with all of their family.
 Bob Hankammer, the patriarch, lived with the Bartons from time to time, but always came to Thanksgiving dinner.

 When Tom Allingham married Wilma "Sparky" Hankammer and had their own family, they too would come back to Dayton to spend Thanksgiving.
 Ursula and Don Cadwallader tried to make it for the holidays, but lived too far away to come often.

 Emma always noted how good the dinner was and hoped that they could all be together the next year.
 She mourned the loss of good friends and family through the years but she enjoyed the pleasures of being with family during the holidays.

 The Dayton Museum is located on Shady Lane and Logan Alley in Old Town Dayton, and is open 10 a.m. to 4 p.m.
 Saturdays and 1 p.m. to 4 p.m.
 Sundays.
 Check the Web site: daytonnvhistory.org.
 Group tours are available.
 Call 246-5543, 246-0462 or 246-0441.

 The Historical Society of Dayton Valley meets at noon on the third Wednesday of the month at the Dayton Valley Community Center.
 Visitors welcome.

-Ruby McFarland is a 17-year resident of Dayton, a board member of the Dayton Historical Society and a docent at the museum.
+• Ruby McFarland has lived in Dayton since October 1987, she serves as a board member of the Dayton historical society and a docent at the museum.